-Symptoms Corrections Power cut If temporary (24/48 Hours) do nothing; if extended obtain alternative source of power or tanker sewage away.
+Power cut If temporary (24/48 Hours) do nothing; if extended obtain alternative source of power or tanker sewage away.
 Power supply fault Switch off compressors, check fuses and any RCD breakers.
 On 3-phase supplies check for correct rotation.
 Switch compressors to ON and the compressors should start.
-If not, switch off and Compressor overload has Check for any obvious causes, reset overload and switch on compressors should start.
-If not, switch off and call ar

-Compressor Check that the cooling fan (if fitted) is running and the air ducts runs are clear.
-Overheating in the cabinet will cause the high intermittently temperature trip to switch off the power to all but the fan and beacon (if fitted.).
+If not, switch off and call electrician.
+Compressor overload has tripped Check for any obvious causes, reset overload and switch on; compressors should start.
+If not, switch off and call an Compressor runs intermittently Check that the cooling fan (if fitted) is running and the air du are clear.
+Overheating in the cabinet will cause the h temperature trip to switch off the power to all but the fan a beacon (if fitted.).
 Replace fan if it has failed.
-Temporary solution if the weather is fine: leave the kiosk door open but ensure that no- one can gain access to electrical or rotating mechanisms
+Temporary solut if the weather is fine: leave the kiosk door open but ensure t no-one can gain access to electrical or rotating mechanisms